-- Advocate that major pollution sources are not near houses, hospitals, and schools-with protections for those nearby. - → Promote renewable energy sources (such as wind and solar).
+- Ensure that major pollution sources are not near houses, hospitals, and schools-with protections for those nearby. - Promote renewable energy sources (such as wind and solar).
 These pollute less than fossil fuels (such as oil, natural gas, and coal).
-Work with community groups to expand programs like the Detroit Solar Neighborhoods Initiative. - Create and grow green spaces.
-Using certain trees, shrubs, and other plants, we can create 'vegetative buffers' that act as a barrier between air pollution and local communities. - Advocate for stricter air pollution standards to protect fetuses, infants, and children.
+Work with community groups to expand programs like the Detroit Solar Neighborhoods Initiative.

+- Support stricter air pollution standards to protect fetuses, infants, and children.
 Some states set stricter standards that can better protect against low birth weight and premature birth than U.S. standards. - ➡ Improve choices for biking, walking, and public transit and reduce traffic and idling.
 Support local efforts including the enforcement of Detroit's anti-idling ordinance for trucks.